 For most of us August 22, 1990 has no special meaning.
 But for 18 people, that day was historic.
 The by- laws for Friends of the Shelter were written and officers were elected.
 It was the start of an all volunteer group of people concerned about animal welfare.
 Over the years, many changes have taken place but the one thing that remains constant is their love of animals.
 Here is the story of the journey from 1990 to the present.

 Initially, Friends of the Shelter (FOTS) worked only with Boone County Animal Shelter.
 Over the years, FOTS expanded their aid to include Kenton, Campbell and Grant County Animal Shelters.
 Eventually Pendleton and Gallatin county shelters were added thus expanding assistance to the current six northern KY shelters.
+And in 2022, we added Bracken county to bring us to 7 counties.
 Several FOTS members have volunteered and fostered for these shelters over the years and still do so to this day.

 In the beginning when the focus was only on Boone, FOTS members groomed animals, helped with off-site adoptions, bought needed equipment and took photos of the shelter animals for local papers and TV.
 Fundraisers were held to offset some of the expenditures.
 FOTS participated in craft shows, set up donation banks in area businesses, held raffles, sent out donation letters, recycled aluminum cans and even offered flea dips for a fee.
 Another interesting activity was the Pet Therapy program where shelter animals were taken to local nursing homes and rehabilitation facilities.
 In 2000, FOTS had an entry in the Florence Y’All Parade and their depiction of their Pet Therapy Program won Best of Show!